The Role of Adrenal Fatigue in Estrogen Hormone Dominance – Part 2

 In addition, avoid caffeine, alcohol and medications that interfere with the liver’s detoxification mechanism.

 Half of the adults in Europe and 61% of American adults are overweight.
 If you are overweight, lose it as fat cells increase estrogen production.
 Aromatase is an enzyme that helps produce estrone locally within fat cells.
-Estrone (one of the three main estrogen in the body) in turns fool the pituitary gland into thinking, through a normal negative feedback mechanism, that there is a sufficient amount of estrogen on board.
+Estrone (one of the three main estrogen in the body) in turn fools the pituitary gland into thinking, through a normal negative feedback mechanism, that there is a sufficient amount of estrogen on board.
 Ovaries are therefore instructed not to produce hormone.
 Progesterone output is thus reduced, setting up an environment of estrogen dominance.
 Obesity also is associated with a higher output of testosterone that in turn will cause the liver to put out more SHBG (sex hormone binding globulin).
 The more SHBG, the more hormones are bound are not available to the cells.

 Over-consumption of calories leads to increased metabolic activity in the body.
-This in turn leads to excessive free radical formation.
+This, in turn, leads to excessive free radical formation.
 Free radicals damage cells and cause genetic mutations, which ultimately can lead to cancer.
 Cancer is more common in overweight people.
 The evidence on weight is strongest for post-menopausal breast cancer and cancer of the endometrium (lining of the womb), gall bladder, and kidney.

 Obesity is normally defined by the body mass index or BMI, which is calculated by dividing weight in kilograms by height in meters squared.
 An index of between 18.5 and 25 is considered healthy, while those with a score between 25 and 29 are classified as overweight and those whose BMI is higher than that are considered obese.
 The target weight should be to attain ideal body weight.
 Your ideal body weight can be calculated easily.
 For women, the formula is 100 pounds plus 5 pounds for every inch above 5 feet.
 Therefore, for a woman standing 5 feet 6 inches tall, her ideal weight is 100 + (5 pounds/inch x 6 inches) = 130 pounds.
 Give or take 5 pounds for large or small frame size respectively.